rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 Whenever a parameter is changed, a small circle will be shown in the top-left corner of the screen.
 This indicates that the current settings were modified and not saved.

-Expect some glitches in waveform generation when changing parameters.
+Due to encoder reads and screen update, expect some glitches in timing and waveform generation when changing parameters.
 The module will stabilize right after the parameter is set.

 ### Global Parameters